Trovatella/-Memorie-dal-Villaggio-MSN/index.md

 ## Introduction

-**Mustafa Suleyman**s book has been a strong influence on my writing and the creation of my website.
+**Mustafa Suleyman's**book has been a strong influence on my writing and the creation of my website.

 His reflections on artificial intelligence, governance, and the risks of uncontrolled superintelligence